NIFK16006U Participatory Natural Resource Governance

 MSc Programme in Forest and Nature Management

 Despite official policies of sustainable utilisation and conservation of renewable natural resources these often end up degraded or destroyed.
 This happens across the world but not least in developing countries where central government departments frequently fail to prevent deforestation, forest degradation, extinction or depletion of fish and wildlife, and degradation of pasture land or fail to secure enough water for agricultural irrigation.
-These natural resources are often commons before they are ‘harvested’ after which they become private properties.
-Another shared feature is that while they hold a specific market and/or subsistence values to people who 'harvest' them, these resources also represent wider values to society at large.
+These natural resources are often commons before they are ‘harvested’ after which they become private property.
+Another shared feature is that while these resources hold a specific market and/or subsistence value to people who 'harvest' them, they also represent wider values to society at large.
 Forests are, for example, habitats for a multitude of life forms and store vast amounts of carbon.

 Governing the commons includes a myriad of scales and resources ranging from greenhouse gas emissions into the atmosphere to irrigation of subsistence agriculture in a remote mountain village.
 This course focusses on the governance of renewable natural resources in developing countries and how participatory policies and approaches may promote rural development and resource conservation in an equitable manner.
 Central themes are:

 1. The theoretical foundation of participatory resource governance vis á vis the tragedy of the (unmanaged) commons as developed in particular by Elinor Ostrom, Nobel Prize laureate in economics in 2009.

 - Which stakeholders should become right-holders to specific resources and why?

 3. Institutional arrangements, policy, and legislation:

 - Which kinds of policy and legislative frameworks are needed to make sustainable participatory resource governance worthwhile at the local level?

 4. Institutional choice and different models of decentralising natural resource governance: